hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 message SHOULD be set to a zero length vector (i.e., a single zero byte length field) and MUST be ignored by a server negotiating DTLS 1.3.

-When responding to a HelloRetryRequest, the client MUST use the same parameter values (version, random, cipher_suites) as it did in the original ClientHello.
+When responding to a HelloRetryRequest, the client MUST create a new ClientHello message following the description in Section 4.1 of {{I-D.ietf-tls-tls13}}.

-The
-   server SHOULD use those values to generate its cookie and verify that they are correct upon cookie receipt.
+The server SHOULD use information received in the ClientHello to generate its cookie, such as version, random, ciphersuites.
 The server MUST use the same version number in the HelloRetryRequest that it would use when sending a ServerHello.
 Upon receipt of the ServerHello, the client MUST verify that the server version values match.

-In order to avoid
+% In order to avoid
-   sequence number duplication in case of multiple HelloRetryRequests, the server MUST use the record sequence number in the ClientHello as the record sequence number in the HelloRetryRequest.
+%   sequence number duplication in case of multiple HelloRetryRequests,
+%   the server MUST use the record sequence number in the ClientHello as
+%   the record sequence number in the HelloRetryRequest.
+% In order to avoid sequence number duplication in
+%   case of multiple cookie exchanges, the server MUST use the record
+%   sequence number in the ClientHello as the record sequence number in
+%   its initial ServerHello.
+% A subsequent ServerHello will only be sent
+%   after the server has created state and MUST increment normally.

+   If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the handshake_messages (for the CertificateVerify message) and verify_data (for the Finished message).

+   As such, the handshake transcript is not reset with the second ClientHello and a stateless server-cookie implementation requires the transcript of the HelloRetryRequest to be stored in the cookie.

  When the second ClientHello is received, the server can verify that the cookie is valid and that the client can receive packets at the given IP address.
-In order to avoid sequence number duplication in case of multiple cookie exchanges, the server MUST use the record sequence number in the ClientHello as the record sequence number in its initial ServerHello.
-Subsequent ServerHellos will only be sent after the server has created state and MUST increment normally.

  One potential attack on this scheme is for the attacker to collect a number of cookies from different addresses and then reuse them to